pblvrt/Autolive/README.md

 # Autolive: AWS medialive automation

-The core idea of this proyect is to offload video transcoding from a NGNIX-RTMP server to AWS Medialive.
+The core idea of this proyect is to offload video transcoding from an NGNIX-RTMP server to AWS Medialive, replacing FFMPEG for transcoding and reducing server load from NGINX server.

 NGINX RTMP: https://github.com/arut/nginx-rtmp-module